CS-5337-Spring-2017/ROVER_03/README.md

 **3) How can the project be setup to run locally using Eclipse, or command line, or runnable JAR’s?**

 First install git on your local machine in order to pull and push code from GitHub and local machine.

-Use following link for refrence.
+Use following link for reference.

 (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 To run Rover Swarm Project locally, you need to take care of following things.